microsoft/GraphEngine/doc/DemoApps/SSSP.md

 }
 ```

-The key logic in the sample code shown above is very simple:
+The key logic in the sample code shown above is truly simple:

 ```C#
 if (cell.distance > request.distance + 1)